 “I sent everyone the rough demos with strict instructions not to learn the songs.
 It was just about knowing the stories and really feeling that before we came together – so where to take each song was a very spontaneous and natural collaboration from the beginning”

-10% of first month album sales will be donated to the Australian Marine Conservation Society
+10% of first month album sales donated to the Australian Marine Conservation Society

 “Compelling, beautiful.
 She’ll take you on a journey home” – The Music

 Songs That Made Me tour with Katie Noonan, Angie Hart & Melody Pool

 Appeared in Amanda Palmer’s The Art Of Asking (book)

 I’m A Bird (album) Longlisted for Australian Music Prize

 Tour support: Washington, Kasey Chambers, Felix Riebl, Jordie Lane, iOTA

 ‘The Seed’ Management Workshop

 Four times finalist – International Songwriting Competition

 Festival Appearances – Peats Ridge, Blue Mountains Folk, Kangaroo Valley